mkner/robo-pid/docs/interface.rst

  .. method::  getPidTuple(signal_ref, signal)

-    returns tuple form of the components of the
+    Returns tuple form of the components of the
     PID equation evaluation irregardless of mode

    :param: signal_ref - reference signal value